jakimowb/enmapbox_testmigration2/doc/source/Installation.rst

 Note:
        Before you can start the EnMAP-Box the very first time, it is likely required to install some additional python packages that are not part of your QGIS.
-Please see install_qgis_ for plattform specific advice on this topic.
+Please read install_qgis_ for plattform specific advice on this topic.

 .. _install_qgis: